johannes-graeter/lightclock/README.md

 * Download the micropython firmware with our lightclock code included from the releases page.
 * Follow [micropython install instructions](https://docs.micropython.org/en/latest/esp8266/esp8266/tutorial/intro.html) until point 1.5, but use our firmware bin instead.
-* Deploy remaining webapp content etc. to the board:
+* Deploy remaining webapp content etc. (from the release) to the board:
     * install ampy: `sudo pip2 install adafruit-ampy`
-    * deploy: `make deploy-without-modules`
+    * deploy: `make deploy-release`

 ## Building on your own